 Residents of Connecticut treasure this 1,000-acre coastal forest as a place to connect with nature close to home.
 Known locally in Old Saybrook, Essex, and Westbrook as The Preserve, the woodland also plays an important role in maintaining water quality in Trout Brook and the Oyster and Mud rivers, which feed into the Connecticut River and Long Island Sound.

 But despite its name, the land still faces the threat of development.
-Since 1998, conservationists and community members have worked to protect the woods from a variety of proposed projects-including plans for 200 homes and an 18-hole golf course.
+Since 1998, conservationists and community members have worked to protect the woods from a variety of proposed projects-including plans for more than 220 homes and an 18-hole golf course.